Non-local Student Welcome Guide

 A name card should be presented to a Chinese person by holding it in both hands with the Chinese side up.

-Use of name: The first character is the family name while the last two characters are the given name.
+Use of name: The family name, being the first character, is followed by the given name.
 The whole name e.g. Wong Tai Ming, or the given name e.g. Ah Ming are used more frequently.
 Use of English name is common on the campus.
 Use of nicknames is also common in Hong Kong.

 If you have any doubts about what to call someone, simply ask, “what shall I call you?”
 If people seem unsure what to call you, tell them the name you prefer.